pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Avatar_UxrAvatar_SetCurrentHandPose.md

 # UxrAvatar.SetCurrentHandPose Method

 Sets the currently active pose for a given hand in the avatar at runtime.
 Blending is used to transition between poses smoothly, which means the pose is not immediately adopted.
-To adopt a pose immediately at a given instant use <a href="M_UltimateXR_Avatar_UxrAvatar_SetCurrentHandPoseImmediately">SetCurrentHandPoseImmediately(UxrHandSide, UxrHandPoseAsset, UxrBlendPoseType)</a> instead.
+To adopt a pose immediately at a given instant use <a href="M_UltimateXR_Avatar_UxrAvatar_SetCurrentHandPoseImmediately">SetCurrentHandPoseImmediately(UxrHandSide, String, UxrBlendPoseType)</a> instead.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Avatar">UltimateXR.Avatar</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0